P-p-H-d/mlib/README.md

 The object oplist is expected to have at least the following operators (INIT, INIT\_SET, SET, CLEAR, HASH and EQUAL), otherwise default methods are used.
 If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
-The created methods will use the operators to init, set and clear the contained object.

 Example: